 - 2 tablespoons sugar (optional)

-- Chill all the ingredients in the refrigerator beforehand.
+- Let all the ingredients chill in the refrigerator until cold.

-- Add sugar at this point if you like your cava on the sweeter side.
+- Add sugar if you prefer a sweeter drink.